prasadbhokare78/ai_chatbot/README.md

 Instructions:
 ---------------------------------------------------------------------------------
-You can use this project if you want to just you have to change the API key as it will be expiring shortly.
+You have to change the API key as it will be expiring shortly.
 ---------------------------------------------------------------------------------